Bugnon/minecraft/LEGO_bricks/README.md

 4)Il faut se construire une plateforme qui surélève  la caméra

 C’est un projet que nous faisons pour le cours d’informatique de notre gymnase.

+# English

+Our project is a prgramme that recreate a **LEGO** creation inside minecraft.
+For that, it takes pictures of the structure from the top.
+We use the V2 camera of th **Raspberry Pi**.
+The programme is written in python.
+We're using the *OpenCV* Library to get the image taken with the camera and interpret it.

+## Tutorial

+To use the programm, there's some steps to follow :
+1) The structure in LEGo must be built layer by layer.
+Starting from bottom to top.
+2) After a layer is done, the user must press the button to inform the programm it's done.
+3)